cloudflare/cloudflare-docs/content/ssl/_partials/_keyless-key-server-setup.md

 Add your Cloudflare account details to the configuration file located at `/etc/keyless/gokeyless.yaml`:

-1. Set the hostname of the key server, for example, `11aa40b4a5db06d4889e48e2f.example.com`.
+1. Set the hostname of the key server, for example, `$1`.
+This is also the value you entered when you uploaded your keyless certificate and is the hostname of your key server that holds the key for this certificate.
 2. Set the Zone ID (found on **Overview** tab of the Cloudflare dashboard).
 3. [Set the Origin CA API key](/fundamentals/api/get-started/ca-keys).